sokudo/petFood/README.md

 ```

 To select all dry dog food with word instinct in brand name
-(e.g. Nature's Variety Instinct) that do not contain liver:
+(such as Nature's Variety Instinct) that do not contain liver:
 ```
 python3 findFood.py dog.dry -b instinct -ix liver
 ```